Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

-* `REQUIREMENT` - The module is required, for example to join related entities.
+* `REQUIREMENT` - The bundle is required, for example to join related entities.
-* `RECOMMENDATION` - The module is recommended, for example to provide enhanced integration functionality.
+* `RECOMMENDATION` - The bundle is recommended, for example to provide enhanced integration functionality.
-* `CONFLICT` - The module is in conflict with the modeled one, for example due to overlapping functionality.
+* `CONFLICT` - The bundle is in conflict with the modeled one, for example due to overlapping functionality.

-The generator uses this value in the corresponding module dependency created in the `composer.json` file.
+The generator uses this value in the corresponding bundle dependency created in the `composer.json` file.

 ## Data layer